-Ayodhya hearing: Deity a perpetual minor, property cannot dealt with, sold, SC told
+Ayodhya hearing: Counsel for Ram Lalla concludes arguments

 Ayodhya hearing: Muslim side changed track, counsel for Ram Lalla tells SC

-He said if there was a temple and people have been worshipping there as the birthplace, then nobody can claim ownership by adverse possession of the Ramjanmabhumi.
-Further, he said that if there is no temple, no deity, the faith of the people of Ramjanmabhumi as the birthplace is enough.
+He said if there was a temple and people have been worshipping there as the birthplace, then nobody can claim ownership by adverse possession of the Ramjanmabhoomi.
+Further he said that if there is no temple, no deity, the faith of the people of Ramjanmabhoomi as the birthplace is enough.
 The putting up of an idol gives further sanctity.

 He argued that the Ayodhya deity is a perpetual minor and the property of a minor cannot be dealt with, sold or alienated.
+Vaidyanathan has now concluded arguments.
+However the advocates for Ramjanmabhoomi and President of the Hindu Mahasabha were found not to be ready.

 Three judges of the Allahabad High Court had held that there was a temple at the disputed site, Vaidyanathan told the bench also comprising Justices S A Bobde, D Y Chandrachud, Ashok Bhushan and S A Nazeer.